Vertical / Cinema

 John K Corser has produced work at every budget level the industry offers — from thousand-dollar independents to $200 million studio productions.
 He has built and run Corser, Inc. since 1991 and serves as Chief Product Officer at filmIQ.ai.

-He is a former Senior Vice President at NBCUniversal, a Daytime Emmy Award winner (Best New Approaches, Daytime Entertainment, 2011), and an Academy Award nominee.
-Thirty years in the rooms where greenlight decisions get made.
+He is a former Senior Vice President at NBCUniversal, an Emmy Award-winning and Oscar-nominated producer, and a thirty-year veteran of the rooms where greenlight decisions get made.

 Vertical Cinema is the first book to treat 9:16 filmmaking with the seriousness the craft demands — not as a format adapted from horizontal cinema, but as a medium on its own terms.